Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 He laughed, happy that she was able to relax, and decided to get back onto the subject of his scheme with Nofl.

-"Anyway...about this therapy I’m planning to have…"
+"Anyway... about this therapy I’m planning to have…"

 Ava’s smile faltered, but after a thoughtful second she gave him a hug.
 "I don’t want you to be in pain, and I know Jess would like it if you were more mobile…" she conceded.
 "I just… are you *sure* you trust Nofl?"

 "I can predict him," Gabe promised.
-"And when it comes to his work...yeah.
+"And when it comes to his work... yeah.
 I do."

-"Then...it’s your choice, isn’t it?
+"Then... it’s your choice, isn’t it?
 I don’t have a right to tell you."

 "Besides, somebody has to be the first patient for new treatments," Gabe pointed out.
 "This could really help a lot of people."

 "I hope it does.
 I hope it helps *you,"* Ava said.
-"I just...I’m allowed to worry, Dad."
+"I just...
+I’m allowed to worry, Dad."

 Gabe hugged her back.
 "Just don’t let the worry get in the way, yeah?" he pleaded.
 "Worst that could happen is I’m stuck in my wheelchair.
 Best thing would be I get my mobility back.
 That’s gotta be worth a shot."